pradn28/online-upgrade/README.md

 ## Development

 Developing is easy, and there are just a few things to consider.
 First, it's important to understand the `Go` language. `memsql-online-upgrade` is tested using Docker, so we recommend that you have Docker set up and available.
 Setting up and configuring Docker is outside the scope of this README.
+You must also provide an enterprise license key in the Dockerfile for testing.

 ###### Step 1: